 In many parts of the world, LGBTI persons face discrimination due to their sexual orientation or gender identity and, in many countries, consensual same-sex acts are criminalized.
 These individuals may be targeted, harassed, hurt, or even killed in their home countries or country of refuge.
 PRM works with UNHCR and NGOs to train staff on issues specific to displaced LGBTI populations, funds targeted protection and assistance programs, supports ongoing research, and ensures that LGBTI refugees resettled in the United States receive appropriate services and support.

-Elderly and Persons with Disabilities
+Elderly and Persons With Disabilities

 Certain populations require specialized services and responses to meet their individual needs.
-Elderly refugees and internally displace persons (IDPs), as well as displaced persons with disabilities, in particular, often face challenges and obstacles to physically accessing or seeking out services and support.
-PRM supports UNHCR, ICRC, and other international organization and NGO policies, tools, and guidance to involve the elderly, persons with disabilities, and their caregivers in program planning and implementation, in order to better meet their humanitarian needs.
+Elderly refugees and internally displaced persons (IDPs), as well as displaced persons with disabilities, in particular, often face challenges and obstacles to physically accessing or seeking out services and support.
+PRM supports UNHCR, ICRC, and other international organization and NGO policies, tools, and guidance to involve the elderly, persons with disabilities, and their caregivers in program planning and implementation in order to better meet their humanitarian needs.
 PRM has adopted the guiding principles outlined in the Women’s Refugee Commission’s Resource Kit for Fieldworkers on Disabilities Among Refugees and Conflict-Affected Populations, and encourages its partners to integrate protection and assistance for persons with disabilities into multisectoral humanitarian programs and to develop additional targeted programs to address the specific needs of refugees and other persons of concern with disabilities.